Afriyea makes golf the anchor of a school for life

 More than just a golf program

-Anyone who watches the videos of the golf days in rural communities beyond the academy that the Afriyea Academy team visits will get an idea of how little the European view of golf has in common with that of Uganda, because the basic financial resources of the golf courses are completely different, as are the living conditions of the children.
-The topic of climate change is much more present in everyday life because agriculture is the backbone of the economy in Uganda and families get through the months with little money.
+If you watch the videos of the golf days in rural communities beyond the academy that the Afriyea Academy team visits, you get an idea of how little the European view of golf has in common with that of Uganda, because the basic financial resources of the golf courses are completely different, as are the living conditions of the children.
+The issue of climate change is much more present in everyday life because agriculture is the backbone of the economy in Uganda and families get through the months with small yields.

 Lessons on climate change